AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-01-30-swift-objc-bridge.md

 ## 4. Sending Messages with Arguments

-All this lets us invoke unary methods, that is, methods w/o any arguments.
+All this let's us invoke unary methods, that is, methods w/o any arguments.
 Next thing to fix.
 We want to do this:
 ```swift
 let ma  = ObjC.NSArray.alloc().`init`()